phalcon-orphanage/docs/en/api/Phalcon_Mvc_Collection_Document.rst

 public *boolean*  **offsetExists** (*int* $index)

-Checks whether offset exists in the row
+Checks whether an offset exists in the document